RetronEletron/EmergeLibrary/README.md

 Question 5.
 What display server do you include when needed for example for DE?
 Answer 5.
 I generally include xorg-server and xorg-drivers although the DE may bring wayland as well but those are just the additional packages.

+Question 6.
+What did you do for firmware wise of the stage4's?
+Answer 5.
+Well i include linux-firmware and intel-microcode to fit most users.